maarxx/AssignedWorkbenches/README.md

 The mod adds the 'Set Owner' Gizmo (like from a Bed) onto all Workbenches.

-Pawns will not work on the bench unless they are assigned to it.

 # Table of Contents

 * [Introduction](#introduction)